edemkumodzi/ReactForNewbies/README.md

 1. Clone this repo: `git clone https://github.com/edemkumodzi/ReactForNewbies.git`
 2. Checkout the branch corresponding to the tutorial part you are reading.
 For e.g. for Part 1, you would the corresponding branch is part1.
 So checkout `git checkout part1`
+3. CD into the todoreact directory: `cd todoreact`
-3. Run `npm start` to spin up the development server
+4. Run `npm start` to spin up the development server
-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 #### Series Posts